grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 The foundation of strong documentation is well-written comments in code that are concise, relevant, and current.

-This guide doesn't cover the do's and don'ts of writing comments, but you can refer to the [Grafana developer style guide](https://github.com/grafana/grafana/blob/main/contribute/style-guides/code-comments.md).
+For do's and don'ts of writing comments, refer to the [Guidelines for code comments in grafana-* packages](https://github.com/grafana/grafana/blob/main/contribute/style-guides/code-comments.md).

 For more general advice, consult a reputable [coding style guide](https://google.github.io/styleguide/) for your favorite programming language.